 - The dates, times, and locations of the testing sessions should be announced as soon as they are determined.
-Publish the testing dates well in advance so that residents can avoid schedule conflicts when planning personal time off and other activities and avoid any possibility of a misunderstanding by giving each resident a written announcement. - Schedule the testing sessions on days when religious observances will not result in attendance problems.
+Publish the testing dates well in advance so that residents can avoid schedule conflicts when planning personal time off and other activities and avoid any possibility of a misunderstanding by giving each resident a written announcement. - 2.
+Schedule the testing sessions on days when religious observances will not result in attendance problems. - 3.
+Set the expectation that all residents will attend both of the scheduled testing sessions.
+However, if this causes a hardship for any resident, or group of residents, a second complete standard administration, or a make-up session can be scheduled.